 You will meet with the surgeon to talk about the surgery before you have a transplant from a deceased donor or a living donor.
 The surgeon will decide if surgery is a good option for you by looking at your overall health and history.
 They will also talk to you about the risks of surgery, what to expect from surgery, and how long it will take to recover.

 During a kidney transplant, the donor kidney is placed inside your body, in your lower abdomen.
-The donor kidney’s blood vessels are joined to your blood vessels and the donor kidney’s ureter is joined to your bladder.
+The donor kidney’s blood vessels are joined to your blood vessels and the donor kidney’s ureter (a tube that takes urine from the kidney to your bladder) is joined to your bladder.
 The transplant surgery takes about 3 to 6 hours.

 Your own kidneys usually are not removed, so you actually have 3 kidneys after the surgery.
 This isn’t like other organ transplants (e.g., heart, liver, or lung) where a person’s own organ is removed to make room and replaced.